hakhakobian/regallery/readme.txt

 Yes, Re Gallery is highly SEO friendly.
 Its AI-generated image captions automatically create descriptive titles, alt text, and descriptions for your images, which improves search engine visibility.
 Combined with responsive photo galleries and optimized mobile galleries, this helps your WordPress site rank better.

 = How does Re Gallery photo gallery plugin integrate with WooCommerce for photo galleries? = Re Gallery integrates smoothly with WooCommerce, allowing you to create beautiful, responsive photo galleries for your products.
-It includes features like lightbox viewing, hover effects, AI-generated image captions, and customizable gallery layouts such as masonry, mosaic, justified, thumbnails, carousel, cards, slideshow, and cube.
+It includes features like lightbox viewing, hover effects, AI-generated image captions, and customizable gallery layouts such as masonry, mosaic, justified, thumbnails, carousel, cards, slideshow, blog and cube.
 These tools help make your product galleries more engaging, mobile-optimized, and SEO-friendly, delivering a better shopping experience for your customers.

 = Which gallery views like masonry, carousel, justified are available in WordPress photo gallery plugin? = Re Gallery supports multiple gallery layouts including։

-* **Thumbnail view:** Present your photo gallery with clickable thumbnails that open larger versions of the images.
+* **Thumbnails view:** Present your photo gallery with clickable thumbnails that open larger versions of the images.
 * **Mosaic view:** Create visually appealing galleries with images arranged in a beautiful mosaic pattern.
 * **Masonry view:** Show your images in a dynamic masonry layout that adjusts seamlessly to different screen sizes.
 * **Justified view:** Arrange your images in clean, horizontal rows of equal height, adjusting widths automatically to maintain alignment.